COVID-19 NEWS & UPDATES

 DO NOT COME INTO THE OFFICE IF YOU ARE SICK

-If you are pregnant and develop upper respiratory symptoms (including fever > 100.4, cough, shortness of breath or difficulty breathing), please call your physician immediately for guidance.
+If you develop upper respiratory symptoms (including fever > 100.4, cough, shortness of breath or difficulty breathing), generalized flu-like symptoms (including fatigue, muscle or body aches, congestion or runny nose, sore throat, headache, diarrhea), or new onset loss of taste or smell, please call your physician immediately for guidance.

 Find more information about our new TeleMed option below.